 A new mechanic is present in the game as well.
 As per the storyline, a mutagen has been introduced to Florida, causing those it affects to slowly mutate into less-than-human forms.
 The player characters can be infected as well by all manner of enemies, and after a short period, the player may get a message about how their character is changing, which can cause a number of abilities to manifest - some useful outside of combat (shapeshifting, which allows one to fool handprint scanners) and some in battle (a touch that can cause paralysis or a Shriek that can stun enemies, for example).
 The tradeoff to this is that it temporarily disrupts the character's ability to recover HP over time, which can prove to be a pretty nasty disadvantage when you're deep into a dangerous area with numerous enemies around.
 The negative effects of mutations can be temporarily suppressed by drinking alcohol (which also has the side effect of making the character stumble randomly) or by drinking "purple water", though these are very limited in supply.

 Once the main quest properly begins, however, things quickly go downhill.
 Unlike Wasteland, there is virtually no attempt made to balance out enemy encounters throughout the game - the moment the player exits the opening compound, they can easily run into a huge group of punks or even Killer Klowns, which they will likely stand no chance against until the late stages of the game.
 Basic enemies can also irradiate, poison and infect players with mutagen, which can put them at a substantial disadvantage (moreso because there are all of two healers in the game, one of whom is killed off by the Klowns a week after your first visit).
 The game also inexplicably retains the save feature from Wasteland despite coming out years later, IE the game's state auto-saves each time the player leaves the current map to the only save slot available.
 Thus, if the player is badly injured, exits a map and is unable to reach a healer in time, they'll likely have to reinstall and restart the entire game.
-Forgivable for a 1986 game that ran on the Apple II directly off of floppy disks, but for a 1990 release where hard drives were becoming standard in computers?
+Forgivable for a game initially completed in 1985 that ran directly off of floppy disks, but for a 1990 release in a time period where hard drives were becoming standard in computers?
 Not so much.

 Some puzzles in the game are also questionable.
 For example, at one point you need to get a key from a fountain full of piranhas; any attempts to simply reach into the fountain (or walk into it) will get you attacked by the fish.
 The solution isn't to drain the fountain or fight the fish, but to pour alcohol into the fountain to get them drunk so you can grab the key uninterrupted.
 That's a bit obscure, but certainly no worse than some of the puzzles seen in games like King's Quest or Gabriel Knight.